elkrem/koyn-sync/README.md

 Windows users can optionally run `koyn-syn-VERSION.exe` directly.

+## Headers File Location

+The download binary file can be found in either `./koyn/testnet/blkhdrs` or ``./koyn/mainnet/blkhdrs`

 ## Optional Flags

 ```
+  --help           Show this help message.
   --net            Which network to connect to, can be main or test. (defaults to: test)
   --out            Override the default headers file location.(defaults to: ./koyn/net/blkhdrs)
   --peers          Override the maximum networks peers to connect to. (defaults to: 30)
-  --resync         Ignore local headers, and resync all again.
+  --resync         Ignore local headers, and resync all again from genesis.
 ```

 ## Building